Investors who want to own bullion should consider every available way they can hold physical bullion, safely.

 This is why privately held, Vault Storage of Bullion make so much sense and why it should not be over-looked as a viable option for Diversifying your storage options with your precious metal physical bullion investments.

-Several forms of natural disasters happen with little to no notice, and they can change in severity without any warning.
+Most natural disasters happen with little to no notice, and they can change in severity without any warning.